TeroKeranen/keskusteluPalsta/README.md

 - [ ] What the messages are (their text content).
 - [ ] How many messages are there on average per user and/or group.
 - [ ] Information needed to successfully join a group uninvited (access to this info would bypass the previous requirements)

-### Additional Remarks or Feautres

-If your implementation has any additional features or you wish to highlight something or explain your choices you may use this section to do so.

-You can, for example, include your reasons for choosing particular technologies or using some libraries here if you like.

 ## Running the application